nelsliu/cost-guardian/cost-guardian-api/README.md

 ⸻

 🔧 How it works
-	1. Admin auth: Protected endpoints require X-API-Key: <your_admin_key>.
-The dashboard HTML loads, then JS calls protected endpoints with your key.
+	1. Admin auth: In production, the dashboard always requires sign-in.
+In development, leaving API_KEY blank disables admin auth for faster local testing.
 	2. Keys at rest: Your OpenAI keys are encrypted with MASTER_KEY and never returned in plaintext.
 	3. Background worker: Probes the OpenAI API on a schedule and logs per-key usage to SQLite.
 	4. Rate limiting: Token bucket—configurable RPM & burst.
 In auth mode it limits per API key; in no-auth mode it limits per IP.